apro-interfaith/apro/reports.md

 <time>April 2014</time>

 >Section 18C is important as a declaration by government that Australians are entitled to be protected against the expression of racial abuse.
-It follows that the proposed reductionin the scope of that protection would represent a signal to racists that government has become less interested in providing that protection.
+It follows that the proposed reduction in the scope of that protection would represent a signal to racists that government has become less interested in providing that protection.
 >
 >Accordingly we would respectfully submit that the draft Bill should not proceed, and that the Racial Discrimination Act should remain unchanged.